 Troconis was initially ordered to home confinement, but in August defense attorney Jon Schoenhorn successfully lobbied for the state to relax those restrictions.

-She must remain on GPS monitoring and cannot leave Connecticut without permission, which makes it difficult to see her daughter at school, out of state, Schoenhorn tells A&E Real Crime.
+She must remain on GPS monitoring and cannot leave Connecticut without permission, which makes it difficult to see her daughter at school, out of state, Schoenhorn tells A&E True Crime.
 He also indicated other limitations: Troconis is an avid water skier, but she must refrain, even when compliantly staying in Connecticut: “They haven’t invented a waterproof GPS tracker.”

 He says the state’s stance toward his client has been punitive for someone not convicted of a crime.